gopi487krishna/proposal-gsoc-2020/README.md

 **Degree Program** : B.TECH ( Bachelor of Technology )
 **Email** : krishnagopi487@outlook.com
 **Availability** :

-**How much time do you pl
+**How much time do you plan to spend on your GSOC?**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2MTQ4NTg3LC0xNjM0NzYxMjU1XX0=
+eyJoaXN0b3J5IjpbOTM2MDc3NjAyLC0xNjM0NzYxMjU1XX0=
 -->